Royal-Navy/design-system/packages/docs-site/src/library/pages/components/table.md

 <TableComponent />

 ## Usage
 The Table component is best used to compare information in rows and columns.
 It organises data, making it easier for users to interpret by looking for patterns and insights.
+By default, the Table simply renders data passed to it, however it can be enhanced to include features such as Column Sorting.

 <TabSet>
 <Tab title="Design">